The distributor requires an additional queue where workers can send their status updates. This is the control queue. The default address is

 The distributor stores metadata about the worker availability in the the queue with the suffix

-If running with NServiceBus.Host.exe, the following profiles start the endpoint with the Distributor functionality:
+When running with NServiceBus.Host.exe, the following profiles start the endpoint with the distributor functionality:

 // Running the Distributor and a Worker busConfiguration.AsMSMQMasterNode(); // or busConfiguration.RunMSMQDistributor(); // Running the Distributor only busConfiguration.RunMSMQDistributor(false);

 Any NServiceBus endpoint can run as a worker node.
 To activate it, create a handler for the relevant messages and ensure that the

 app. file contains routing information for the distributor.

 NServiceBus., to run as a worker, use this command line:

 Configure the name of the master node server as shown in this

 <configuration> <configSections> <!-- Other sections go here --> <section name="MasterNodeConfig" type="NServiceBus.Config.MasterNodeConfig, NServiceBus.Core" /> </configSections> <!-- Other config options go here --> <MasterNodeConfig Node="MachineWhereDistributorRuns"/> </configuration>

 DistributorDataAddress in the Override distributor queues (advanced) section.

 When self-hosting the endpoint, the following code will enlist the endpoint with a distributor.